elmahio/Elmah.Io.QuickFixes/README.md

 ## How to contribute

-In order to contribute one or more quick fixes, consider the following before creating a pull request.
-We do accept pull requests adding new quick fixes.
-Please consider if your quick fix brings value to everyone, before submitting a pull request.
+In order to contribute one or more quick fixes, consider the following before creating a pull request: does your quick fix brings value to everyone?
+If not, your pull request probably won't get merged.

 Quick fixes are implemented in C#.
 To add a new quick fix, create a fork of this repository and create a pull request after adding the code to your fork.
 Once cloned, create a new C# class in the _Fixes_ folder in the _Elmah.Io.QuickFixes_ project folder.
 The name of the class should be the action of the quick fix postfixed with _QuickFix_ (like _GenerateFavIconQuickFix_).

 Every quick fix needs to extend the `QuickFixBase` class and implement the `CanFix`-method.
 A quick fix can override the `Decorate`-method, if part of the message must be used for the quick fix text or link.

-Let's create a simple quick fix, creating a link to the _Hyper Text Coffee Pot Control Protocol_ article on Wikipedia, on all messages with a status code of 418 (I'm a teapot):
+Let's create a simple quick fix, creating a link to the [Hyper Text Coffee Pot Control Protocol](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol) article on Wikipedia, on all messages with a status code of `418` (I'm a teapot):

 ```csharp
 using System;